-To become a VoIP Service provider, there are a few infrastructure requirements, apart from creating a sales/marketing infrastructure.
+To become a VoIP Service provider, there are a few infrastructure requirements.
 Here is a brief guide into the requirements to start a mobile VoIP business:

 Step 1: Set up a VoIP Infrastructure (Hardware and Software)

 Softswitch with Billing– Softswitch is the heart of the VoIP business that controls all transactions, customer records, call routing and invoice billing, report generation in both prepaid and postpaid business models.
-Softswitch comes in various ratings, primarily based on the concurrent transactions it can handle; for example, a softswitch which can handle 1000 concurrent calls or a softswitch which can handle only 400 concurrent calls.
+Softswitch comes in various ratings, primarily based on the concurrent transactions it can handle; for example, a Softswitch that can handle 1000 concurrent calls or a Softswitch which can handle only 400 concurrent calls.

-Generally, the softswitch comes with inbuilt billing; but if it does not, then you need to invest in separate billing software.
-However, you should opt for softswitch that has integrated billing functionality in order to ensure hassle-free business transactions.
+Generally, the Softswitch comes with inbuilt billing; but if it does not, then you need to invest additionally in billing software.
+However, you should opt for Softswitch that has integrated billing functionality in order to ensure hassle-free business transactions.